 These countries were later joined by Qatar (1961), Indonesia (1962), Libya (1962), the United Arab Emirates (1967), Algeria (1969), Nigeria (1971), Ecuador (1973), Gabon (1975) and Angola (2007).

 Ecuador suspended its membership in December 1992, but rejoined OPEC in October 2007.
-Indonesia suspended its membership in January 2009, but this was reactivated in January 2016.
+Indonesia suspended its membership in January 2009, reactivated it again in January 2016, but decided to suspend its membership once more at the 171st Meeting of the OPEC Conference on 30 November 2016.
 Gabon terminated its membership in January 1995.
 However, it rejoined the Organization in July 2016.

 The OPEC Statute distinguishes between the Founder Members and Full Members - those countries whose applications for membership have been accepted by the Conference.